tsjamison/c64-rtos/README.md

 ### USR(6),TASK,COOP - Set Co-op
 Sets the co-op of the task given by the parameter.
-A task will never interrupt another task in the same co-op.
+A task can not interrupt another task in the same co-op, but may interrupt tasks in other co-ops.

 ### USR(7),MASK - Wait
 This function will cause the current task to suspend waiting for